 3. Review feedback - further teaching enabling the children to identify and improve for themselves areas for development identified by the teacher upon review of work after a previous lesson had finished.
-Completion of a marking sheet at the end of each maths and writing lesson (See Appendix B).
+Completion of an Assessment Record at the end of each maths and writing lesson (See Appendix B).